 The project is officially known as “Green Turtle Tagging” and is part of the Green Turtle Monitoring Program.
-More information is available at the Green Turtle Research Station website.
 In addition, interested persons may contact the Archie Carr Center for Sea Turtle Research at the University of Florida.

 The Green Turtle Research Station always welcomes volunteers, many of whom help with the research at night, when the turtles are most active.
 International volunteers are able to keep in touch with the turtle preservation efforts through the Marine Turtle newsletter.

-Each year, the Caribbean Conservation Corporation manages a variety of programs that require volunteers.
+Each year, the Sea Turtle Conservancy manages a variety of programs that require volunteers.
 The first takes place in March, April and May at the turtle nesting beaches near Tortuguero Costa Rica.

 This effort is called The Leatherback Project and focuses on the study and protection of the giant leatherback turtles, which in some cases can weigh as much as a ton.
 Volunteers are involved in counting and identification, as well as tagging the leatherback turtles in order to help researchers track and monitor the giant leatherback turtle population.

-In July, August and September, the Caribbean Conservation Corporation studies the green sea turtle, concentrating on their nesting behaviour and addressing their environmental needs in order to keep the species healthy and thriving.
+In July, August, and September, the Sea Turtle Conservancy studies the green sea turtle, concentrating on their nesting behaviour and addressing their environmental needs in order to keep the species healthy and thriving.
 Green sea turtles are much smaller than leatherbacks and grow to a maximum length of four feet, and weigh no more than 350 pounds.

-In the last decade, more and more travellers have chosen to participate in Costa Rica ecotourism travel, combining volunteer work in Costa Rica with vacation time near the Green Turtle Research Station.
+In the last few decades, more and more travelers have chosen to participate in Costa Rica ecotourism travel, combining volunteer work in Costa Rica with vacation time near the Green Turtle Research Station.
 The village of Tortuguero has several excellent bed-and-breakfast options, as well as small hotels and guest houses.

 Two other noteworthy organizations that actively take part in the effort to restore and preserve the populations of Atlantic sea turtles and other turtle species are the ANAI Leatherback Sea Turtle Conservation Program and EarthWatch.